Supply Chain Management

 - Integration of SSHE screening criteria to procurement procedures

-- Identification and assessment of contractors' SSHE-related risks; and specification of SSHE responsibilities, control and operational approach, and the scheduled reporting of the contractors' SSHE performance.
+- Identification and assessment of suppliers and contractors' SSHE-related risks; and specification of SSHE responsibilities, control and operational approach, and the scheduled reporting of the contractors' SSHE performance.

-- Development of initiatives to improve contractors' SSHE performance, such as a performance assessment system, training on SSHE to contractors whose tasks involve specific risks, and an SSHE suggestion system for contractors.
+- Development of initiatives to improve contractors' SSHE performance, such as a performance assessment system, training on SSHE to suppliers and contractors whose tasks involve specific risks, and an SSHE suggestion system for contractors.

-- Communication of SSHE expectations to contractors through various channels in order to cultivate awareness, performance improvement and preparation to satisfy PTTEP's demands.
+- Communication of SSHE expectations to suppliers and contractors through various channels in order to cultivate awareness, performance improvement and preparation to satisfy PTTEP's demands.

-- Support to contractors' SSHE performance improvement to meet PTTEP's expectations.
+- Support to suppliers and contractors' SSHE performance improvement to meet PTTEP's expectations.

 4. SSHE Contractor Audit